nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 The list is empty

 > 2a1.
-Dueue shows message "You have no repeating tasks."
+Dueue shows message "You have no repeating tasks."<br>
   Use case ends

 3a.
 The given task index is invalid